Acorn: More than a survival food

 Whole leached acorns can be roasted for an hour at 350º F, coarsely ground leached acorns slightly less time.
 They can then be eaten or ground into non-binding flour.
 To make a flour out of your whole or coarsely ground acorns, toss them in a blender or food processor.
 Strain the results through a strainer to take out the larger pieces then reduce them as well.
 Acorn flour has no gluten so it is usually mixed 50/50 with wheat flour.
 Since acorn flour is high in oil it needs to be stored carefully and not allowed to go rancid.
 Remember cold processed acorn flour has more binding capacity than heat processed acorn flour.

 Live Oak acorns top the food list for birds such as wood ducks, wild turkeys, quail and jays.
 Squirrels, raccoons and whitetail deer also like them, sometimes to the point of being 25% of their fall diet.
 Interestingly, the tannin tends to be in the bottom half of the acorn which is why you will often see a squirrel eat only the upper half of the acorn.
 Squirrels are also not fools.
 They will eat all of a white acorn when they find one because it is the least bitter.
 They will bury the very bitter red and black acorns so over time some of the bitterness is leached into the soil.
 Raiding a squirrel’s hoard will get bitter acorns.
-By the way, acorns shells and unleached nutmeat have gallotannins which are toxic to cattle, sheep, goats, horses and dogs.
+By the way, acorns shells and unleached nut meat have gallotannins which are toxic to cattle, sheep, goats, horses and dogs.

 If you use the boiling method don’t throw away the tannic water.
 The water has a variety of uses.
 With a mordant it can be used to dye clothing.
 The tannic acid also makes a good laundry detergent.
 Two cups to each load but it will color whites temporarily a slightly tan color.
 Tannic water is antiviral and antiseptic.
 It can be used as a wash for skin rashes, skin irritations, burns, cuts, abrasions and poison ivy.
 While you can pour the tannic water over poison ivy, if you have the luxury freeze the brown water in ice cube trays and use the cubes on the ivy eruption.
-If you have a sore throat you can even gargled with tannic water or use it as a mild tea for diarrhea and dysentery.
+If you have a sore throat you can even gargle with tannic water or use it as a mild tea for diarrhea and dysentery.
 Externally dark tannic water can be used on hemorrhoids.
 Hides soaked in tannic water make better leather clothing.
-Using the brown water turned hides tan colored and that is why it is called tanning and from there we get the words tannins and tannic.
+Using the brown water turned hides tan-colored and that is why it is called tanning and from there we get the words tannins and tannic.
 In traditional tanning methods, whole hides are soaked in a vat of tannin water for a full year before being processed.

-Oak trees begin to produce acorns at about 20 years years old but usually the first full crop won’t happen until the tree is about 50.
+Oak trees begin to produce acorns at about 20 years old but usually the first full crop won’t happen until the tree is about 50.
 The average 100-year old oak produces about 2,200 acorns per season.
 Only one in 10,000 will become a tree.

 Sprouted acorns are also edible as long as they haven’t turned green.
-I’ve heard from German forager Peter Becker has a slightly different view of what to do with acorns.
+I’ve heard from German forager Peter Becker who has a slightly different view of what to do with acorns.

 “What I do to prep acorns for consumption is let them germinate, so the starches turn into malt sugar.
 I’ve only just developed a new product with acorns to introduce this precious nut to public because acorns are generally considered inedible here in Germany.
-NewTella is a sweet breadspread just like Nutella, the famous hazelnut creme, except that all ingredients are locally available, it has less sugar and the only fats are from the acorn.
-The basic preparation is to roast leached, peeled and germinated acorns, boil 1 part acorns with 3 parts of apple juice, when soft process them smoothly, add 20 % sugar with pectine.
+NewTella is a sweet bread spread just like Nutella, the famous hazelnut creme, except that all ingredients are locally available, it has less sugar and the only fats are from the acorn.
+The basic preparation is to roast leached, peeled and germinated acorns, boil 1 part acorns with 3 parts of apple juice, when soft process them smoothly, add 20 % sugar with pectin.
 This bread spread is also a great way to preserve acorns and can be used for cookies.
-It’s a great way to promote this gigantic untapped ressource and jazz up general nutrition.”
+It’s a great way to promote this gigantic untapped resource and jazz up general nutrition.“

 A few exchanges about Peter’s process is below in the comments.
 He shells them, leaches them (cold water) and sprouts them before using them to make his NewTella.
 That helps convert the starch to malt, which is sweet.
-To visit Peter’s site click here.

 Acorn Bread